Black Hole Mergers as the Fastest Photon Ring Scramblers: PN expansion, Kerr black hole, and the Lyapunov coefficients of its photon shell

 It is worth mentioning a possible connection between $\overline{\lambda}_{\rm p}$ and the Kolmogorov-Sinai entropy \cite{Kolmogorov1959} which, for an unstable system, is expressed as the sum of the Lyapunov coefficients through Pesin's entropy formula~\cite{pesin1977characteristic} \be h_{\rm KS}=\sum_{\lambda_i>0}\lambda_i. \ee The entropy $h_{\rm KS}$ measures the rate at which information is generated, which has a close correspondence to $\overline{\lambda}_{\rm p}$ when Mino time is considered.
 This might be related to the fact that, taking the Penrose limit along the photon shell of a Kerr black hole, the corresponding Hamiltonian contains an unstable quadratic potential \cite{Hadar:2022xag,Fransen:2023eqj,Giataganas:2024hil,Perrone:2025zhy} and the Kolmogorov-Sinai entropy should grow linearly in time \cite{Bianchi:2017kgb}.
 A deep understanding of this further connection is left for future work.
-0.3cm \textbf{The final state from the null geodesics --} Our conjecture affirms that the final-state configuration in black hole binary mergers is determined by the condition of fastest information spreading away from the photon shell.
-Quantitatively, this translates into the condition of maximizing $\overline{\lambda}_{\rm p}$.
-The result of this procedure is shown in the left panel of \fig{fig:1}, where we plot $\overline{\lambda}_{\rm p}$ as a function of the binary angular momentum $j\nu$, for different values of $q\equiv M_2/M_1$ (such that $\nu= q/(1+q)^2$), and identify the location of the maxima with final spin $J(j_*)/M_{\rm tot}^2=\nu j_*$.
+0.3cm